OSCA Logo

 What is O.S.C.A.?

 The Maserati brothers sold their shares to the Maserati company and founded Officine Specializzate Costruzione Automobili.
 The brand specializes in producing limited-edition sports and racing cars for individual consumers.
-The company quickly made a name on the race track with its inventive lightweight design and other features.
+The company quickly made a name for itself on the racetrack with its inventive, lightweight design and other features.
 The company’s cars have performed excellently in motorsport competitions, such as the 24 Hours of Le Mans and the Formula 1 World Championship.

 1947 – 1967